Above all, serving

 Former candidate, Fifth Ward alderman

-Ran unsuccessfully in the 2019 municipal elections for a seat in Chicago City Council representing parts of four South Side communities.
-Endorsed by the Chicago Tribune and Sun-Times.
+Ran unsuccessfully in the 2019 elections for a seat in Chicago City Council representing South Side communities.
+Endorsed by the Chicago Tribune, Sun-Times, Hyde Park Herald, and Chicago Maroon.

 Note: Please see the resumé page for specific dates